Worldly Treat

 1 lb goat meat, 1 large red onion, finely chopped, divided, 1 ½ inch fresh root ginger, peeled, finely grated, 1 teaspoon curry powder, 1 teaspoon chili powder, Salt and freshly ground black pepper to taste, 1 tablespoon Better than bouillon, ¼ cup roughly chopped fresh coriander leaves

-• Transfer the marinated goat meat into the bowl of a pressure cooker.
-Pour in enough water to cover the top of the meat.
-Secure the lid, and cook the meat for 35 minutes with natural release or until it is fork-tender.
+• Pour in enough water to cover the meat, secure the lid, and cook for 35 minutes with a natural release, or until the meat is fork-tender.
+(The cook time is dependent on the type of goat meat used- male or female)

 FOR THE CHICKPEAS STEW: